-Daisy-Chain Devices and Their Limitations
+Daisy-Chain Devices

 In a daisy-chain configuration, the RS-232 signal enters through one receiver and is looped through to a transmitter.
 This configuration is repeated for subsequent devices along the data transmission line.
 Cable breaks are a major problem with this technique.
-A break between slave 1 and slave 2 prevents all downstream devices from transmitting or receiving data.
-Other multidrop RS-232 techniques involve prebuffering or boosting the RS-232 output drive (enabling it to drive multiple $5k\Omega$ inputs in parallel).
+A break between slave 1 and slave 2, prevents all downstream devices from transmitting or receiving data.
+Other multi-drop RS-232 techniques involve pre-buffering or boosting the RS-232 output drive (enabling it to drive multiple $5k\Omega$ inputs in parallel).

-To eliminate the problems associated daisy-chain networks, Maxim developed the MAX3322E/MAX3323E, specifically designed to be configured in multidrop applications.
-These unique devices employ a logically switched input resistance of 5k.
+To eliminate the problems associated Daisy-Chain networks Maxim developed the MAX3322E/MAX3323E, which are specifically designed to be configured in multi-drop applications.
+These unique devices employ a logically switched input resistance of $5k\Omega$.
 When a device is not selected, its input resistance remains in a high impedance state allowing communication to proceed with other devices along the shared bus.

-Another solution to the daisy-chain network problem is to convert the RS-232 Rx and Tx signals to RS-422 signals (see Table 2).
+Another solution would be to convert the RS-232 RX and TX signals to an RS-422 signal (see Table 2).
 RS-422 is a differential standard that allows transmission over much greater distances.
-The higher input resistance of RS-422 inputs, combined with their higher drive capability, allows a connection of up to ten nodes (Figure 4).
-Another RS-422 advantage is the separate transmit and receive paths for which no direction control is needed.
+The higher input resistance of RS-422 inputs, combined with their higher drive capability, allows a connection of up to 10 nodes (Figure 4).
+Another advantage of RS-422 is the separate transmit and receive paths, for which no direction control is needed.
 Any necessary handshaking between devices can be performed with either software (XON/OFF handshaking) or hardware (a separate set of twisted pairs).
 The MAX3162 provides an economical way to translate between RS-232 and RS-422 signals.
-For more detail about this process, refer to the section below entitled RS-232/RS-485 Protocol Translators.
+For more detail, refer to the section titled "RS-232/RS-485 Protocol Translators".